hylang/hy/docs/language/api.rst

 print
 -----

 ..
-TODO: can print used to output in file or stream?
+TODO:: can print used to output in file or stream?

 the `print` form is used to output on screen.
 Example usage: